SPRING GATE OPEN MIC NIGHT

 FROM THE HOST - JOHN KELLY

-Spring Gate's Open Mic is held on the second (2nd) Wednesday of each month.
-Beginning in October, 2017, Open Mic will run from 6-9p.
+Spring Gate's Open Mic is held on the second (2nd) Wednesday of each month from 6-9 pm.

 - The Open Mic host usually arrives between 5:30p and 5:45p, 6:00p at the latest.
-The signup sheet is available then, and live music begins around 6:30p.
+The signup sheet is available then, and live music begins around 6 pm.

 - The host usually does a song or two to start off the night, then opens it up to the performers on the list on a first-come, first-served basis.
 We've been having a great response lately with lots of performers, but we try to get everyone a set between 15 and 20 minutes.

 - We'd suggest that acts have their four or five best tunes ready, and depending on their length we'll get in as many as possible.
-We try to wrap up around 9:30, as that's when the crowd begins to thin out.
-The latest we usually go is 10:00p, but we can go a little later if it's appropriate.
+We try to wrap up around 9 pm, as that's when the crowd begins to thin out.

 - The venue has a very good in-house PA system with a snake on stage, and the venue has some decent vocal mics and stands.
 Passive DI boxes are available.
 There is one powered monitor in front of the stage.
 Percussion instruments such as cajon, congas or hand percussion are usually not mic'd.
 Due to time and space constraints, trap kits and full electric guitar rigs are discouraged.
 If players need to use any equipment beyond standard acoustic guitar with a pickup and vocals, such as pedalboards, keyboards, amplifiers, mic'd instruments, etc., please keep in mind that extended setup time takes time from other performers.